japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 sources: Seq[BaseStreamingSource]
 ----

-<<spark-sql-streaming-BaseStreamingSource.adoc#, Streaming readers and sources>> of the streaming query
+<<spark-sql-streaming-BaseStreamingSource.md#, Streaming readers and sources>> of the streaming query

 Used when <<finishTrigger, finishing a trigger (and updating progress and marking current status as trigger inactive)>>